 Absolutely!
 This potatoes and kielbasa dish works with any vegetables you have on hand.
 In fact, we frequently add red bell peppers to it and sometimes yellow squash.

-Other great vegetables for this recipe would be Brussel sprouts, broccoli, asparagus, string beans, and cauliflower.
+Other great vegetables for this recipe would be Brussel sprouts, frozen or fresh green beans, broccoli, asparagus, string beans, and cauliflower.
 Anything you’ve got on hand will be delicious here.

 Can sausage and potatoes be made ahead of time?